On this page

 About Red Irish Setter

-The Red Irish Setter is a striking and energetic breed, admired for its deep mahogany coat, playful personality, and strong hunting instincts.
-This breed was developed in Ireland in the 18th century as a versatile gun dog specifically bred for bird hunting.
-Irish hunters needed a dog that was fast, agile, and highly trainable to assist them in locating and retrieving game birds across rugged landscapes.
+The Red Irish Setter is a rare breed, with stunning deep mahogany coloration, playfulness and powerful hunting instincts.
+Developed in the 18th century in Ireland, this breed was bred as a versatile gun dog, with bird hunting in particular in mind.
+Irish hunters required a dog that fast, agile, and highly trainable to help them locate and retrieve game birds over rough terrain.

 According to The Kennel Club, the Red Irish Setter is not just an exceptional hunting companion but also a devoted and friendly family pet.
 Their high energy, affectionate nature, and intelligence make them popular among active dog owners.

-To achieve this, breeders crossed English Setters, Gordon Setters, Irish Water Spaniels, and Spaniels, refining the breed over generations.
-By the early 19th century, the solid red coat became a defining trait, distinguishing the Irish Setter from other setter breeds that had white markings.
-Today, these dogs are cherished not only for their hunting abilities but also for their loyal temperament and energetic nature, making them excellent companions for active families.
+In pursuit of this goal, a mixture of English Setters, Gordon Setters, Irish Water Spaniels, and Spaniels were crossed to develop the breed over generations.
+By the early 19th century, the solid red coat of the Irish Setter would become one of the defining characteristics that set it apart from the other setter breeds, which were known to have white markings.
+These dogs today are not only appreciated for their hunting skills, but also for their loyal disposition and high-energy levels which make them great pets for active families.

-👉 Give your Red Irish Setter the care they deserve.
-Learn how to support their energy, health, and training with expert guidance!
+👉 Learn how to support their energy, health, and training with expert guidance!

 What Makes the Red Irish Setter Coat Unique?

-The Red Irish Setter is famous for its rich, mahogany-red coat, which ranges from deep chestnut to dark copper.
-This coat was selectively bred to help hunters spot the dog from a distance in the Irish countryside.
-Unlike other Setters, which may have white markings or black coats, the Red Irish Setter’s solid-colored coat is its most distinguishing feature.
+The Red Irish Setter is known for his vibrant, mahogany-red coat, which comes in deep chestnut to dark copper.
+This coat was selectively bred so hunters can see the dog from a distance in the Irish countryside.
+The one feature that distinguishes the Red Irish Setter from the rest of the pack of Setters, in terms of coat types, is its very solid-colored fleecy coat, unlike other Setters that might have white markings and black coats.

-- Silky & Feathered Texture: Their long fur is feathered around the chest, tail, legs, and ears.
+- Silky & Feathered Texture: Their long fur is feathered at the chest, tail, legs, and ears.

-- Water-Resistant & Weatherproof: The coat repels moisture, making it well-suited for outdoor adventures.
+- Water-Resistant & Weatherproof: The coat is designed to repel moisture, which is ideal for outdoor adventures.

-- Seasonal Shedding: They shed moderately throughout the year, with heavier shedding in spring and fall.
+- Seasonal Shedding: Moderate shedding throughout the year, but heavier in spring and fall.

 Are Red Irish Setters Good Family Dogs?

-Yes, Red Irish Setter is an affectionate, playful, and social breed, making it a fantastic family pet.
-Their friendly temperament allows them to bond deeply with their owners, making them well-suited for households with children and other pets.
+Yes, Red Irish Setter is known to be a sweet, playful, and social breed, making it a great addition to your family.
+One of their most notable traits is their friendly temperament, which makes them bond well with their owners, and thus, they fit into households with children and other pets too.

-- 🏡 Loyal & Family-Oriented: They thrive in homes where they receive consistent attention.
+- 🏡 Faithful & Family-Centered: They do best in homes where they get regular attention.

-- 🧠 Intelligent & Trainable: They respond well to positive reinforcement training.
+- 🧠 Smart & Trainable: They are eager to learn and respond well to positive reinforcement.

 Do Red Irish Setters Get Along With Other Pets?